mgusmano/angular2-extjs/README.md

 in the ExtAngular folder
 	create new project using command prompt (this will take a while):

 	ng new ExtTest

-Run the following commands on the command line:
+When finished, run the following commands on the command line:

 	cd ExtTest
 	npm install angular2-extjs --save
 	cp -r node_modules/angular2-extjs/demo/ src/

-	replace styles and scripts in angular-cli.json with src/misc/angular-cli.json.txt
+Replace styles and scripts in ExtTest/angular-cli.json with src/misc/angular-cli.json.txt

 To create a theme for the application: